How To Edit And Delete WordPress Posts – Part 1

 Post Date Column

-- The Scheduled date for all posts set to publish at a future date …
+- The Scheduled date for all posts set to publish at a later date.

-As well as listing posts using the default ‘List’ view, you can also display your posts in ‘Excerpt’ view.
+In addition to listing posts using the default ‘List’ view, the Table of Posts can also display your posts in ‘Excerpt’ view.

 Options are divided into the following sections